 Relax in the shade under a canopy of grapevines whilst admiring the surrounding stone buildings and occasional ruin.

-There is a tiny town beach with obligatory beach bar playing music; it was too crowded for us to find any space in the height of summer and felt a little out of character to the peaceful town which it bordered.
+There is a tiny town beach with an obligatory beach bar playing music but it was too crowded for us to find any space in the height of summer and also felt a little out of character to the peaceful town which it bordered.